September 22nd and 23rd- Crowle and Ealand, North Lincolnshire (Confirmed)

 The displays in hut 12 during the weekend will include day to day tasks undertaken by Axis POWs staying at Eden Camp between 1943- 1949.
 Scenarios for static and manned displays include: rug making, cobbling, woodwork and a prisoner reading room.
 We also plan to do other scenarios around site such as escorting new prisoners into the camp and issuing uniform, farming at the Pre-fab house onsite and other possible scenarios but these are weather permitting and will be confirmed closer to the time.

-This is will be another new event, fresh for the 2018 season, with members portraying both WW1 and WW2 impressions.
-Our members will be displaying within the castle grounds including the main courtyards, aiming to recreate the conditions of the trench life during ww1 and a field encampment for ww2.
+This is will be another new event, fresh for the 2018 season, with members portraying WW1 impressions.
+Our members will be displaying both inside and outside the castle grounds including the main courtyards, aiming to recreate the conditions of the trench life during ww1.

 Lancaster castle housed German officers as Prisoners of War (POWs) during the First World War, this link will be recreated and emphasised with our WW1 German pioneer unit attending and display at this event.